Toin3/flatiron-bootstrap/README.md

 node app.js
 ```

-and the following url's will serve bootstrap v2.0.4
+and the following url's will serve bootstrap whose version is defined in the package.json

 ```
 http://localhost:3000/js/bootstrap.min.js